 Each rat was trained in 2 sessions per day, each trial began with the inter-trial interval (ITI) during 5 seconds, it was followed by the conditioning stimulus (light) for either 45 seconds or until a lever was pressed.
 One second before food is delivered, the feeder was lighted.

 In the opponent's training they learned to press the lever when the light was on.
-In the task???Along the experiment, the side of the active lever was chosen pseudo-randomly (allowing the same side no more than four times).
+In this task, the side of the active lever was chosen pseudo-randomly (allowing the same side no more than four times).
 The opponent subject had to perform a fix ratio treatment up to FR=5 to get rewards, so as to be enough time in front of the window until the experimental subject choose a lever,

 Experiment.